 California Laws: Residency for Public School Districts

 It is important for parents/guardians to know that the laws of the State of California dictate that parent(s)/guardian(s) must be current residents of the public school district they want their children to attend.

 A current resident is defined by California law in Gov Code 244 and Ed Code 48200.
 In plain language, these laws, along with subsequent case law, state that the public school responsible for a student's education is the one in which the parent/guardian residence is located.
 There can only be one residence; families with multiple homes must provide documentation that demonstrates they are actually living in the home.
 Owning a home within Palo Alto does not qualify a student to attend PAUSD schools, unless it can be shown that the student is also living (sleeping) full-time in that home.

-Parent(s)/guardian(s) must sign, under penalty of perjury, the PAUSD Residency Declaration document (Declaracion de Domicilio) as part of the registration process.
+Parent(s)/guardian(s) must sign, under penalty of perjury, a PAUSD Residency Declaration document as part of the in-person registration step.
 By California law, parent(s)/guardians(s) MUST renew this Declaration annually through the Annual Data Update (ADU).

 Additionally, once a student is enrolled in a public school, the student can only remain enrolled if the student resides continually within that district’s boundaries.
 (California law: Ed Code 48201.)
 Please read the "Moving" page for details.
 Examples include: